paperswithcode/releasing-research-code/README.md

 We find that those repositories that score higher on the checklist tend to have a higher number of GitHub stars.

 We've verified this by analysing NeurIPS 2019 repositories.
-For more details on this analyis please refer to our [medium post](https://medium.com/paperswithcode/).
+For more details on this analyis please refer to our [blog post](https://medium.com/paperswithcode/).
 We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.Rmd) to reproduce this analysis from the post.

 The checklist is made to be as general as possible.
 It consists of five items: